GRC-SummerSchool/learn-python/README.md

-# GRC-SummerSchool Learn Python.
+# GRC-SummerSchool Learn Python

 This course is designed to provide an introduction to programming using Python.
-The course is geared toward folks with a scientific background and is structured to be completed in approximately four 45 minute sessions.
+The course is geared toward folks with a scientific background and is structured to be completed in approximately four 45-minute sessions.

 Over the four sessions, the class will build from the basics of the Python language to using more advanced modules capable of plotting and analyzing data.

 ## Day 1

-On the first day, the class will setup a Python environment on your laptop and cover the basics of the Python language.
+On the first day, the class will set up a Python environment on your laptop and cover the basics of the Python language.

 1. [Setup Environment](Day1/Setup.md)